Skip to main content

 Keep only one provider enabled while testing.
 The callback identifies the provider via a cookie set at the start; with multiple providers enabled and the cookie missing, identification is ambiguous.

-Trigger the login
+Step 2 — Trigger the login at runtime

 What the IdP must return